Instanton bundles on the flag variety F(0,1,2): Introduction

 \section{Introduction}

 One of the classes of vector bundles which has raised most of the attention among algebraic geometers is the class of \emph{instanton bundles}.
 They were defined as the algebraic counterpart that permitted to solve a central problem in Yang-Mills theory, a gauge theory for non-abelian groups whose aim is to provide an explanation of weak and strong interactions.
-It tries to extend the results of Quantum Electrodynamics (QED), which is a gauge theory for abelian groups describing electromagnetic interactions.
-In the original Yang-Mills theory, the term instanton or pseudo-particle denoted the minimum action solutions of $SU(2)$ Yang-Mills fields in the $4$-sphere $S^4$.
+It generalizes Maxwell's theory of electromagnetism, which can be rephrased as a gauge theory for the abelian group $U(1)$.
+In the original Yang-Mills theory, the term instanton or pseudo-particle denoted the minimum action solutions of the $SU(2)$ Yang-Mills equations in the $4$-sphere $S^4$.
 This problem could be rephrased in terms of differential geometry as follows: find all possible connections with self-dual curvature on a smooth $SU(2)$-bundle $\sE$ over the $4$-sphere $S^4$.
-Instantons come with a 'topological quantum number' that can be interpreted as the second Chern class $c_2(\sE)$ of the $SU(2)$-bundle on $S^4$ and it is known as the 'charge' of $\sE$.
+Instantons come with a ``topological quantum number'' that can be interpreted as the second Chern class $c_2(\sE)$ of the $SU(2)$-bundle on $S^4$ and it is known as the ``charge'' of $\sE$.
 A major input to obtain the classification of the set of solutions of the Yang-Mills field equations was given by twistor theory, as it was developed by R. Penrose.
 The essence of the twistor programme is to encode the differential geometry of a manifold by holomorphic data on some auxiliary complex space (a twistor space).
 In this setting, it was realized that the original Yang-Mills problem on (anti)self-dual $SU(2)$-connections on a bundle $\sE$ on $S^4$ could be restated in terms of the possible holomorphic structures on the pull-back bundle $\pi^{*}\sE$ on $\pp^3(\mathbb{C})$, where $\pi:\pp^3(\mathbb{C})\rightarrow S^4$ is the projection constructed through twistor theory.
 This, jointly with the characterization of holomorphic vector bundles on $\pp^3$ as a certain kind of monads due to Horrocks, led to a complete classification of instantons on $S^4$ (cf. \cite{AW}, \cite{AHDM}).

 Motivated by the previous theorem, the notion of a \emph{mathematical instanton bundle} $\sE$ with charge $c_2(\sE)=k$ was defined on $\pp^3$ and more recently on an arbitrary \emph{Fano threefold} with Picard number one (cf. \cite{Fa2} and \cite{Kuz}).
 The existence of instanton bundles have been proved for almost all Fano threefolds of Picard number one.
 It became a central problem to understand the geometrical properties of their moduli spaces (smoothness, irreducibility, rationality...).
 These objects are important on their own as well as for the fact that physicists have interpreted various moduli spaces as solution spaces to physically interesting differential equations.